devops-maestro17/decaFlow-CICD/README.md

-# CI/CD Pipeline for 10-Tier Microservice Application
+# CI/CD Pipeline for 10-Microservice Application

-This repository contains the CI/CD pipeline for a 10-tier microservice application.
+This repository contains the CI/CD pipeline for an application having 10 different microservices.
 The pipeline is designed to work with Amazon EKS and includes the following steps:

 ## 1. IAM User Setup